-Date(s) and method of most recent fall abundance assessment for moose in Unit 13 (if statistical variation available, describe method here and show result in Table 1)
+Date(s) and method of most recent fall abundance assessment and age and sex composition for moose in Unit 13 (if statistical variation available, describe method here and show result in Table 1)

 Fall trend count surveys are conducted annually November - December to determine sex and age composition of moose.
-The most recent surveys were conducted in November 2013.
+The most recent complete surveys were conducted in November 2013.
+Unfavorable snow conditions precluded completion of moose surveys in 2014.
 Trend count data, corrected for estimated sightability were extrapolated to estimate unit-wide population abundance.

-Compared to IM area, was a similar trend and magnitude of difference in abundance observed in nearby non-treatment area(s) since program inception N[Y/N] and in the last year Y[Y/N]?
+Compared to IM area, was a similar trend and magnitude of difference in abundance observed in nearby non-treatment area(s) since program inception N and in the last year Y [Y/N]?
 Describe comparison if necessary: